SumoLogic/sumologic-otel-collector/docs/Migration.md

     source_category: My Category
 ```

-If `clear_logs_timestamp` is set to `false`, timestamp parsing should be configured manually.
+If `clear_logs_timestamp` is set to `false`, timestamp parsing should be configured
-To do that, following code snippet can be a good template.
+manually, like in the following snippet:

 ```yaml
 extensions: